indexdata/mod-reporting/doc/thoughts-on-metadb-pr-66.md

 * Section 3.3.
 Server configuration should be preceded by a section on the different ways to invoke the `metadb` binary as a command-line tool or server.

-* XXX In section 3.3, "superuser = postgres // superuser_password = zpreCaWS7S79dt82zgvD".
+* In section 3.3, "superuser = postgres // superuser_password = zpreCaWS7S79dt82zgvD".
 Why does MetaDB need superuser access to Postgres?
-Maybe only superusers can create new schemas?
+It escalates to superuser for a very few things.
+One of them is creating users.

 * In section 3.4 (Backups): "In general persistent data are stored in the database, and so the database should be backed up often."
 This should have a link to how this is best done for Postgres.